 All we need to do is practice regularly, with awareness, mindfulness and a self observing attitude, without attachment or a goal oriented attitude and with faith in the practice.
 If we can manage to do this, Ashtanga Yoga is a truly magical, transformative method that doesn’t only heal our body and mind but helps us to transcend our ego centred reality to enter a new way of being that allows us to live in true happiness and freedom.

 I also practice Pranayama and meditation daily and love to occasionally replace or supplement my practice with a deeply nourishing Yin Yoga or Yoga Nidra practice.

-In the past, I have been teaching in different areas of physical work (theater, dance and fitness/health related) since 25 years and there is nothing in the world I would rather do than to pass on what I have learned about the most transformative practice I have experienced so far.
+In the past, I have been teaching in different areas of physical work (theater, dance and fitness/health related) since over 25 years and there is nothing in the world I would rather do than to pass on what I have learned about this most transformative practice I have experienced so far.